 - Nitrous oxide (laughing gas) for the needle-phobic patient.

-- Evaluation of patients with vein thrombosis and venous ulcers.
+- Evaluation and treatment of vein thrombosis and venous ulcers.